michael-schaefer-eu/combinationlock/README.md

-# Combination Lock
+# Number Code Breaker
-A combination lock CLI app with docker and phar build
+A number combination code breaker CLI app with docker and phar build

 ## Business Rules

-The cli app should display all possible codes for a combination lock with the following rules:
+The cli app should display all possible codes for a number combination with the following rules:

-- The lock consists of a given number of rings (code length).
+- The code consists of a given amount of numbers (code length).
-- Every ring has the numbers `0..9`
+- Every code has the numbers `0..9`
 - The code does **not** contain the number `4`
 - The code does contain at least one number `5`
 - The code does contain at least one number `6`